 Many people have asked me why they should choose to go through the process of adopting from a breeder when they can buy a chinchilla from their local pet store, and bring home their new pet instantly without a lengthy screening process - and generally for a slightly lower cost.
 I have put together some points that answer this question, and explain why it’s so beneficial for you to adopt from a reputable breeder rather than a pet store.

 1. When a chinchilla comes from a pet store, you do not know anything about that chinchilla’s history.
 Breeders keep detailed pedigrees that outline a chinchilla’s lineage, including any health ailments in the lines (and typically would not breed chinchillas with genetic health ailments).
-With a pet store, you have no idea what kinds of issues the chinchilla may develop.
-Those who sell to pet stores are typically breeding to make money, and would not hesitate in most cases to breed sick chinchillas.
+With a pet store, you have no idea what kinds of issues the chinchilla may develop, and the mills and "back yard breeders" that pet stores obtain their stock from would generally not hesitate to breed chinchillas with a history of illness and disease.
 This passes down to your new chinchilla without your knowledge.
-I have heard more horror stories than I can count of owners adopting from a pet store, only to have their chinchilla develop some bizarre health complication and die in a year or less.

 2. Breeders are more knowledgeable.
 When you go to a pet store, you are dealing with an employee who is not an expert in chinchilla care.
-I have encountered pet store employees who think it is acceptable to buy an exercise ball for your chinchilla or feed them dried apples as a "treat,” both things that are very dangerous, even deadly, to chinchillas.
-It is not a good idea to buy from someone who is going to provide you with false information.
 Adopt from a reputable breeder who knows what they are doing and can give you appropriate guidance and advice.
-Chinchillas are not hamsters; they require special care.
-A breeder with years of experience can give you the expert advice and information that will keep your chinchilla healthy for many, many years!
+Chinchillas require special care.
+A breeder with years of experience can give you the expert advice and information that will keep your chinchilla healthy for many, many years.

 3. Advice for life.
 When you adopt from a breeder, you have someone who you can reach out to at any time if you have a question about your chinchilla.
-Many of my previous customers, months and even years after bringing their chinchilla home, have had a random question come up and will reach out to me.
 I’m always happy to help with any and all questions throughout the chinchilla’s entire life.
-This is something you cannot get from a pet store, and even if you could... they often provide inaccurate information anyway.

 5. Chinchillas from a breeder are more likelyto be used to human interaction.
 That isn’t to say that all chinchillas from reputable breeders will be friendly and that all pet store-chinchillas will be aggressive and skittish, but you have a much higher chance of adopting a chinchilla with a good temperament when adopting from a breeder.
 Most breeders interact with their chinchillas and babies all the time, so they are very used to being handled.
 Pet store chinchillas come from mills or from massive breeders who never touch their animals.